calliope-project/calliope/docs/examples/urban_scale/index.md

 It does not contain much data, but the scaffolding with which to construct and run your model.

 You will notice that we load a custom math file in `config.init`.
-You can find out more about this custom math [below][interlude-custom-math]
+You can find out more about this custom math [below](#sparkles-interlude-custom-math)

 ```yaml
 --8<-- "src/calliope/example_models/urban_scale/model.yaml:config"